ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 expr AS alias
 ```

 - `AS` — keyword for defining aliases.
-You can define alias for table or a column name skipping `AS` keyword.
+You can define alias for a table name or a column name skipping `AS` keyword.

     For example, `SELECT b.column_name from t b`.